Indexation policy

 Indexation ambition

 We try to increase your pension each year by wage inflation (for pension accruers) or by price inflation (for pension recipients and members with a paid-up policy).
 This is our ambition, as described in our indexation policy.
 However, this indexation is not an automatic given.
 Every year, the Board of Trustees decides whether your pension can be increased, and if so by how much.
 Whether or not we can realise our ambition depends on what the law permits, based on our financial health.
-Another factor is that we want to be in a solid financial position in 2026 when we switch to the new pension system.
+Another factor is that we want to be in a solid financial position on 1 January 2027 when we switch to the new pension system.

 More about indexation ambition